 - Heat oil in a large nonstick skillet.

-- Once seared, remove the chicken from the skillet and place it onto a plate.
+- Once seared, remove the chicken from the skillet and place it on a plate.

 - Whisk together the honey, lemon juice, chicken stock, and Dijon together in a large bowl.